scala/docs.scala-lang/_overviews/scala3-book/methods-main-methods.md

 Hello, world
 ```

-An `@main` annotated method can be written either at the top-level (as shown), or inside a statically accessible object.
+A `@main` annotated method can be written either at the top-level (as shown), or inside a statically accessible object.
 In either case, the name of the program is in each case the name of the method, without any object prefixes.